advitakale/To-Do-List/README.md

 "Task Name", "Status": "pending"} The menu runs in a loop and lets you manage tasks easily.

 📄 License Open-source under the MIT License.
-This is made by Vaishnavi Sen
+This is made by Advita Kale